- About OSU

 In addition, some programs require uploads of transcripts for all college-level courses and degrees (check here to see if the program that you are apply for requires additional transcripts).

-The graduate program you are applying to may require two to four letters of recommendation (see letter of recommendation requirements for your program).
+The graduate program you are applying to may require two to four letters of recommendation (see if letters of recommendation requirements for your program).
 Please contact references prior to beginning your application and obtain their current and preferred email address.
 Correct entry of email addresses for your references is required for completing and submitting your application.

 You do not need to complete the entire application at one time.
 You may begin the application, save it, and return to it later; however, the earlier you complete and submit your application, the sooner it can be reviewed.